dman-coders/drupal_testkit/SETUP.md

     behat -p phantomjs features/selftest/selftest.feature
     behat -p phantomjs features/selftest/screenshot.feature

+The second one, if successful, should produce a screenshot in the screenshots directory.

 ## Troubleshooting

 If running a test freezes, and CTRL-C does NOT escape it (dunno why, some misconfigurations while waiting for the virtual browser I think) then the stuck process can be stopped with :